tmtsoftware/icd/src/test/resources/Example.md

  ---|---|---
 2014-11-21 | WFOS | TMT.INS.INST.WFOS.SWE

+---

 ##Component: Filter

-This is the metadata description of the WFOS filter Assembly
+This is the metadata description of the WFOS filter Assembly.

 Component Type | Uses Time | Uses Events | Uses Configurations | Uses Properties
 ---|---|---|---|---
 Assembly | no | no | no | no

+---

 ##1 Publish